sentrysoftware/tsps-menu-tpl/README.md

 This registers *AssetProvider* and *I18nProvider* instances.
 The *MyMenuAssetProvider* class declares the **.js** and **.css** files in the `my-menu-tsps-web/src/main/webapp` directory that need to be loaded in the user browser.
 The *MyMenuI18nProvider* class declares the `my-menu-tsps-web/src/main/resources/en.json` files, which contains the text resources in English.

 The *MyMenuApplication.contextInitialized()* also registers the *MenuProvider* instance.
 The *MyMenuProvider* class declares the Menu hierarchy that needs to be displayed in TSPS when the application starts.

+Note: The log file *my-menu.log* is stored in the `/opt/bmc/TrueSightPServer/truesightpserver/logs` directory

 ### How Things Run in the Front